-We communicate with our customers across multiple touch points including our stores, e-commerce website (TractorSupply.com), e-mail, social media, direct mail and our customer call center.
-Our goal is to be available at any time and in any way our customers choose to engage with our brand.
-Connecting with consumers online provides the opportunity for customers to shop at a time and place that fits their schedule while delivering enhanced product information, research and decision tools that support product selection and informational needs in specific subject areas.
-We give our customers the ability to purchase products and have them shipped to one of our retail stores, their homes or offices.
-In 2016, we also began offering in certain stores an option to buy online and pick up in store.
-We believe our e-commerce capabilities further enhance customer service and extend our market to areas where our retail stores are not currently located.
-We maintain a fulfillment center within our Franklin, Kentucky distribution center to support our e-commerce activities.
-Additionally in 2016, we continued to invest in our omni-channel platform through expanded capabilities related to fulfillment options, product information and site research.
-We are focused on delivering an enhanced mobile and tablet experience, improving the site response time and expanding our product offerings for vendor direct to customer shipments.
+We connect with our customers in their manner of choosing, whether that is in store, on our e-commerce website (TractorSupply.com), e-mail, social media, direct mail or through our customer solutions center.
+Our goal is to be available anytime, anywhere and in any way our customers choose to engage with our brand.
+We provide our customers the opportunity to shop in a manner that fits their lifestyle and is most convenient for them.
+We offer an expansive product assortment, search capabilities and information that is relevant for their lifestyle.
+We provide our customers the ability to have products shipped direct to our retail stores, their homes or offices.
+We maintain two fulfillment centers within our distribution center network to support our e-commerce activities.
+In 2017, we completed the expansion of our buy online and pick up in store program which provides convenient customer pick up in our store locations.
+We also began providing additional convenience through flexible payment options and simplified checkout.
+We are focused on delivering an enhanced mobile and tablet experience, improving the site response time and expanding our product offerings for vendor direct to customer shipments, allowing us to serve our customers at any time.
+Digital capabilities have further enhanced customer service and allowed us to target markets outside of our current retail store locations.